Gouri-19/Rock-Paper-Scissors-Lizard-Spock/README.md

 # Rock-Paper-Scissors-Lizard-Spock
 <p>If you have seen the famous sitcom "The Big Bang Theory", you've heard of this game.
-This is a one player game where the player plays against Sheldon (computer).</p>
-<p>This is my first GUI based python code.<br/>The screenshot of the user interface is also available.</p>
+This is a one player game where the player plays against Sheldon (computer).
+This is my first GUI based python code.
+The screenshot of the user interface is also available.</p>
 <hr/>
 <b>Let Sheldon Cooper explain the Rules of the game to you;</b>
 <ul>